Music Education Faculty

-Dr. John Pennington is an educator, composer, performer, author, producer and conductor.
-Dr. Pennington is currently a Professor of Music at Augustana College and is the Artistic Director of the Animas Music Festival in Durango, Colorado.
-He holds degrees from the University of Michigan, Arizona, and Arizona State.
-Dr. Pennington is an orchestral percussionist, who currently performs with the South Dakota Symphony and the Music in the Mountains Music Festival Orchestra.
-Dr. Pennington is currently a Cultural Envoy for the State Department in the Middle East (most recently Lebanon), where he presents concerts, clinics and masterclasses.
+John Pennington is an educator, composer, performer, author, producer and conductor.
+Pennington is currently a professor of music at Augustana College and is the artistic director of the Animas Music Festival (Durango, Colo.)
+He holds degrees from the University of Michigan, University of Arizona, and Arizona State.
+Pennington is an orchestral percussionist, who currently performs with the South Dakota Symphony and the Music in the Mountains Music Festival Orchestra.
+Pennington is currently a cultural envoy for the State Department in the Middle East (most recently Lebanon), where he presents concerts, clinics and masterclasses.

-With more than thirty recordings to date, he has recorded for the Ensemble 21, Summit, Cristo, OCP, and Equilibrium labels.
-Recent recording releases include: Brasileirinho, South American Music for Guitar and Percussion (co-produced composed and arranged — 2010), Steps (co-produced composed and arranged — 2008), Music for Trumpet and Percussion with Stephen Dunn, Lou Harrison, American Gamelan (produced, conducted and performed — 2007), Compassionate and Wise (co-produced, composed and performed — 2006 — Equilibrium Press).
-With performances on four continents and over twenty-five states, he has performed on Prairie Home Companion and has been a featured performer at three Percussive Arts Society International Conventions.
+With over thirty recordings to date he has recorded for the Ensemble 21, Summit, Cristo, OCP, and Equilibrium labels.
+Recent recording releases include: Brasileirinho, South American Music for Guitar and Percussion (co-produced composed and arranged, 2010), Steps (co-produced composed and arranged, 2008), Music for Trumpet and Percussion with Stephen Dunn, Lou Harrison, American Gamelan (produced, conducted and performed, 2007), Compassionate and Wise (co-produced, composed and performed, 2006, Equilibrium Press).
+With performances on four continents and over 25 states he has performed on Prairie Home Companion and been a featured performer at three Percussive Arts Society International Conventions.

-Active as a composer and arranger, Pennington has over twenty-five compositions for soloist, duo, chamber and films and dozens of arrangements for numerous instrumental and vocal combinations.
+Active as a composer and arranger he has over 25 compositions for soloist, duo, chamber and films and dozens of arrangements for numerous instrumental and vocal combinations.
 Extensive studies in world music have included experience in African, Middle Eastern, Indonesian, Cuban and the South Indian Karnatak tradition.
-Recently, Dr. Pennington studied the Northern Hindustani tradition of music in Haridwar and Delhi, India and the Javanese and Balinese traditions of Indonesia.
-Please visit JohnPennington.com for more information.
+Recently, Pennington studied the Northern Hindustani tradition of music in Haridwar and Delhi, India and the Javanese and Balinese traditions of Indonesia.

 Dr. Paul Schilf

-Dr. Paul R. Schilf is in his 12th year at Augustana College in Sioux Falls, South Dakota.
-During this academic year (through the sabbatical leave of Dr. Bruce Amman), Dr. Schilf is conducting The Augustana Band.
-During prior years, he has conducted the College & Community Concert Band, The Northlander's Jazz Ensemble, the Jazz Lab Band, and the Augustana Brass Choir.
+Dr. Paul R. Schilf is in his 13th year at Augustana College and is the conductor of the Augustana Band.
+In his earlier years with the College, he conducted the College & Community Concert Band, The Northlander's Jazz Ensemble, the Jazz Lab Band, and the Augustana Brass Choir.
 Additionally, he teaches classes in brass pedagogy, music education and supervises the instrumental student teachers.
-Prior to his appointment at Augustana College, Dr. Schilf was on the faculty at Concordia University in St. Paul, MN.
-He holds the Bachelor of Music Education Degree from Concordia University, Chicago, IL, also the Master of Arts Degree, with an emphasis in conducting, the Doctorate of Philosophy Degree in Music Education both from the University of Iowa.
+Prior to his appointment at Augustana College, Schilf was a faculty member at Concordia University (St. Paul, Minn.).
+He holds a bachelor of music education degree from Concordia University (Chicago, Ill.), an M.A. with an emphasis in conducting and a doctor of philosophy degree in music education, both from the University of Iowa.
 Schilf has taught all levels of instrumental music.

-In November of 1992 Dr. Schilf was recognized as an Outstanding Nationally Certified teacher of music by the Music Educator's National Conference.
-An honor he maintains yet today.
-He is currently Executive Director of the South Dakota Music Educators Association and serves as one of only four All-State Band Adjudicators in South Dakota.
-His professional memberships include the National Association of Music Education (NAfME), South Dakota Bandmasters Association (SDBA), and The Wisconsin School Music Association (WSMA).
+In November 1992, Schilf was recognized as an outstanding nationally certified teacher of music by the Music Educators National Conference, an honor he maintains yet today.
+He is currently executive director of the South Dakota Music Education Association and serves as one of only four all-state band adjudicators in South Dakota.
+His professional memberships include the National Association of Music Education, South Dakota Bandmasters Association, and The Wisconsin School Music Association.

 Director of Orchestral Activities/Music History/Conducting

 Christopher Stanichar (b.
-1969) resides in Sioux Falls, South Dakota, and is an active conductor, composer, and educator.
-He is in his fifth year as Associate Professor and Director Orchestras at Augustana College (Sioux Falls, SD), one of the region’s top-ranked liberal arts colleges, where he conducts the Augustana Orchestra and Augustana College & Community Orchestra.
+1969) is an active conductor, composer, and educator.
+He is in his sixth year as Associate Professor and Director Orchestras at Augustana College (Sioux Falls, SD), one of the region’s top-ranked liberal arts colleges, where he conducts the Augustana Orchestra and Augustana College & Community Orchestra.
 Recognized for his excellence, he was awarded the Jane and Charles Zaloudek Faculty Research Fellowship in 2011.
 He also conducts the South Dakota Symphony Youth Orchestra (SDSYO), Northwest Iowa Symphony Orchestra (NISO), and Worthington Area Symphony Orchestra in Minnesota.

 Christopher is an active composer and his works have been commissioned and performed throughout the world.
 You may have heard his original work, Trisagion that was used in the Ric Burns’ PBS documentary, Andy Warhol.
 More recent projects include a full-length cantata, St. Mark Passion, written for the 150th anniversary of Augustana College as part of a Granskou grant.
-Another original composition, Variations on Theme by Handel for string orchestra is scheduled to be in the independent film, Dust of War, with a release date in late 2012.
+Another original composition, Variations on Theme by Handel for string orchestra is scheduled to be in the independent film, Dust of War.
 TrevCo-Varner Music publishes several of his works for English horn.
 This year he is writing the Tales of Hans Christian Anderson for the Hastings Symphony Orchestra in Nebraska.